nathanbeynon/Veeqo-Low-Stock-Emailer/README.md

 How to launch
 ====
-Download Low Stock Emailer folder
+Download Low Stock Emailer folder.
 Edit Config.txt
 Provide your API key and Email Address.
 You should generate your API code firstly in http://app.veeqo.com/employees